software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 # Reanimated Babel Plugin

-This article will explain what exactly is Reanimated Babel Plugin, what are its features and limitations, without going into unnecessary details.

 ## What is Reanimated Babel Plugin?

-Reanimated Babel Plugin is the part of Reanimated that allows you to employ the second JavaScript runtime created by Reanimated, called the UI/Worklet runtime.
-The plugin transforms your code, injects all the necessary data into it, so that the Worklet runtime can execute the code.
-This data comes from _worklets_.
-The process of worklet transformation is called _workletization_.

-## What is a worklet?
+The Reanimated Babel Plugin transforms your code so that it can run on the [UI thread](/docs/fundamentals/glossary#ui-thread).
+It looks for functions marked with a `'worklet';` directive and converts them into serializable objects.
+We call this process [workletization](/docs/fundamentals/glossary#to-workletize).

 A worklet is: